C2SM/icon-vis/psyplot/README.md

+# Description
-# instructions on how to plot HSURF of an ICON output file
+mapplot.py plots the values of a variable from an ICON output file on a lat-lon map using a colorbar

-1) adapt the config file, config_map.ini according to your needs

-2) run script with

-` /scratch/swester/miniconda3/envs/py3.8/bin/python mapplot_psy.py `
+# Set config options
+Different options can be set in the config file (check the example config_mapplot.ini)

+# Run mapplot.py
+Run mapplot.py with the flags -c (path to config file), -i (path to ICON output file), and optionally -d (Directory to save outpu) and -o (name of output file).

-# recommended installation for conda environment
+# Recommended installation for conda environment

-conda install -c conda-forge numpy "matplotlib<3.5" psy-view psy-reg xarray cartopy proj geos ipdb
+conda install -c conda-forge numpy "matplotlib<3.5" psy-view psy-reg xarray cartopy proj geos cmcrameri argparse

+# General remark
+Feel free to adapt/add options in the README file, mapplot.py and config_mapplot.ini.